SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

     ![Image](../figures/bentoml_adaptive_batching.png){ width="700" }
     <figcaption>
     The overall architecture of the adaptive batching feature in BentoML.
-The feature is implemented on the server side and mainly consist of dispatcher that is in charge of collecting requests and sending them to the model server when either the batch is full or a timeout is reached.
+The feature is implemented on the server side and mainly consists of a dispatcher that is in charge of collecting requests and sending them to the model server when either the batch is full or a timeout is reached.
     <a href="https://docs.bentoml.com/en/latest/guides/adaptive-batching.html"> Image credit </a>
     </figcaption>